 Paul Simpson (2006) The Rough Guide to Westerns The Cannon: 50 Classic Westerns—The Rough Guide series examines westerns and presents its list of what are supposedly the 50 most important westerns.
 However, either the copy that the webmaster examined contained a misprint or the author cannot count as there were only 49 classic westerns.

-Lawrence Smith (2018) Collection of World's Greatest Movies—.
+Lawrence Smith (2018) Collection of World's Greatest Movies—A strongly mainstream list.

 William G. Smith (2010) Socrates and Subtitles: A Philosopher's Guide to 95 Thought-Provoking Movies from around the World—This book focuses on films of a philosophical interest from many different nations.

 David Sterritt and John Anderson (2008) The B List: The National Society of Film Critics on the Low-Budget Beauties, Genre-Bending Mavericks, and Cult Classics We Love—After the A List and the X List, the National Society of Film Critics completed its letter trilogy with a series of essays on relatively obscure films.

 Barry Stone (2016) The 50 Greatest Westerns—Including two films by Akira Kurosawa.

 David Thomson (2014) Moments that made the movies—The author listed some top film moments, including one television show and one photograph.

 Christopher Tookey (1994) Critics' Film Guide—Contains the author's top 200 list and a top-200 list compiled from various video guide ratings.
 Most of the book contains excerpts from original reviews of these and other films.